Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Bacalhau à Lagareiro (Lagareiro Cod)

-It’s being said in Portugal that there are more than 1000 ways to cook cod.
-You can choose this way to eat cod, or one of the other 999 ways, the important thing is to try this fundamental dish while in Lisbon.
+It’s said in Portugal that there are more than 1000 ways to cook cod.
+You can choose this way to eat cod or one of the other 999 ways; the important thing is to try this fundamental dish while in Lisbon.

 Cozido à Portuguesa (Portuguese Stew)

-Cozido à Portuguesa is stew packed with different types of meat, vegetables and beans.
-It was the typical farmer's meal to provide him enough energy to spend long hours farming the land.
+Cozido à Portuguesa is a stew packed with different types of meat, vegetables, and beans.
+It was the typical farmer’s meal to provide enough energy to spend long hours farming the land.

 Sardinhas Assadas (Roasted Sardines)

-Sardinhas Assadas is a meal made with roasted sardines and baked potatoes, often topped with olive oil and garlic liquid.
+Sardinhas Assadas is a meal made with roasted sardines and baked potatoes, often topped with olive oil and garlic sauce.

 Bitoque (Steak with egg on top)

-Bitoque is the kids and teenagers favorite.
-With all the extra carbs they crave: steak, french fries, rice and egg on top, also known as ovo a cavalo (egg horse riding).
+Bitoque is kids’ and teenagers’ favorite, with all the extra carbs they crave: steak, french fries, rice, and an egg on top, also known as ovo a cavalo (egg horse riding).

 Pastéis de Nata (Portuguese Egg tarts)